 Careful exfoliating, masking, and – including for men – learning how to shave properly can take years off your face.

-Yes, sunscreen can be a good idea, though a little naturally occurring vitamin D is also a good thing.
+Yes, sunscreen is a good idea, but a little naturally occurring vitamin D is also good.

-I do use sunscreen all over – including my scalp and inside my ears – but I like to keep the factor at 15-block in the winter and 30-block in the summer, and I like the ingredients to be as natural as possible (I’ve developed a sensitivity to some of the harsher synthetic brands).
-For “hot spots” – scalp, face, neck, inside ears, top of shoulders, upper back, and hands – I use a 50-block.
-For the tip of my nose, I add a second, extra layer of 50-block.
-(Skin cancer tends to show up first on people’s noses, hence the extra precaution.)
+I do use sunscreen all over – including my scalp and inside my ears – but I like to keep the factor at 15-block in the winter and 30-block in the summer, and I like the ingredients to be as natural as possible (I’ve developed a sensitivity to some of the harsher synthetic brands):

 Washing your face (or using an astringent or toner) before sleep each night also makes a positive difference in skin texture:

 - If your face is oily, use a bit of astringent on a damp cotton pad and wipe your face with it gently, paying extra attention to the nose and ears.